 A number of observational studies have evaluated use of AUS devices in male adults with refractory urinary incontinence due to ISD following prostate surgery (Boswell, 2019; Dosanjh, 2020; Sacomani, 2017; Tutolo, 2019).
 No RCTs were identified.
 A large multicenter retrospective cohort study was published by Tutolo and colleagues in 2019.
 The study included 892 cases of AUS implantation in men with non-neurogenic SUI after prostate surgery who were followed for at least 1 year.
 The mean length of follow-up was 32 months (range 12 to 300 months).
-The primary outcome was the dry rate (DR) which was defined as not needing to use any pads.
+The primary outcome was the dry rate (DR)7 which was defined as not needing to use any pads.
 Data on pad use prior to surgery were available for 547 of the 892 individuals in the cohort (61%).
-All the 547 individuals used at least 1 pad per day prior to treatment, including 368 (67%) who used at least 5 pads.
+All of All the 547 individuals used at least 1 pad per day prior to treatment, including 368 (67%) who used at least 5 pads.
 At follow-up, the DR was 58% for the cohort.
-Among individuals without previous incontinence surgery, 409 of 724 (57%) were dry at follow-up, and the DR was 48% in individuals with previous incontinence surgery (80 of 168).
-The overall complication rate was 28% (248 individuals).
-Reported complications included erosion, infection, urethral atrophy and mechanical failure.
+Among individuals with previous incontinence surgery (80 of 168).
+The overall complication rate was 28% (248 individuals), and consisted of Reported complications included erosion, infection, urethral atrophy and mechanical failure.

 A study by Sacomani and colleagues (2017) reported long-term outcomes in 121 consecutive individuals who underwent AUS implantation following prostatectomy.
 After a mean follow-up of 5.2 years, 106 men (88%) still had their AUS device and 82 of these (68%) reported being completely dry.
-Investigators have noted high complication rates (for example, infection, erosion, mechanical failure and device explantation) and the need for reoperative procedures in up to 20% of implanted individuals (Imamoglu, 2005; Kim, 2008).
+Investigators have noted high complication rates, rates (for example, infection, erosion, mechanical failure and device explantation) and the need for reoperative procedures in up to 20% of implanted individuals (Imamoglu, 2005; Kim, 2008).
 For these reasons, AUS is not considered a first-line therapy and is reserved for those who have not responded to conventional treatment options for at least 6 months following prostate surgery.